 Understanding the Capital Asset Pricing Model (CAPM) is essential for investors to assess risk and return.
-Excel, with its built-in functions and formulas, can be instrumental in calculating CAPM.
+Excel has traditionally been used for these calculations, though the process can be complex and time-consuming.

 CAPM, integral to the efficient market hypothesis and modern portfolio theory, gauges an asset's expected return.
 This model uses a mix of the risk-free rate, beta value, and market return to estimate potential earnings from an investment.
 Given its variable factors, CAPM provides an estimate and is frequently paired with other financial theories for robust analysis.